 Using a Dethatcher to Remove Thatch

-Machine dethatchers are the most effective types of dethatcher, able to quickly work through large lawns much faster than rakes or hand tools, but any dethatcher uses the same basic method:
+Machine dethatchers are the most effective types of dethatcher, able to quickly work through large lawns much faster than thatching rakes or other hand tools, but any dethatcher uses the same basic method:

 - Mow your lawn a day or two before dethatching to prevent tears to grass stems.
 Grass is quick to recover from damage, but a crisp cut will prevent yellowing after dethatching.